 I have noticed a trend recently when visiting any Italian themed restaurant or even many casual dining restaurants.
 They have what they call an Italian Chopped Salad on the menu served as a main course entree.
 I have nothing against these salads, and in fact, when well made with top quality ingredients, they can be absolutely delicious.
 I have not ever seen a chopped salad like this one in Italy though, so I imagine it is yet another Italian American invention.
 If you are unfamiliar with the name, an Italian chopped salad is a combination of many ingredients including some type of meat and cheese that are all chopped and mixed together.
 This is a great main course salad to serve during the warmer months when it is just too hot to cook as it is very filling and full of flavor.

-I was recently able to spend a few days with my ninety-three-year-old mother, my daughter, and granddaughter.
-We did the usual things that women like to do such as shopping, saw a movie, and ate dinner out at our favorite pizza place.
-For lunch though, I made a couple of main dish salads for us to enjoy including this one.
 You can find so many variations of this salad online, that you may get confused and wonder if there is one specific recipe that tastes best.
 Quite honestly, you can use a variety of ingredients in this dish and can custom make this salad to please your own personal taste.
 There is no one right way to make it!

 Many chopped salads use iceberg lettuce as the base, which is a variety of lettuce that I avoid at all costs.
 Iceberg lettuce, though crunchy, has no flavor and very little nutritional value.
 Instead of this bland tasting lettuce, I prefer using a combination of Romaine lettuce, radicchio, and arugula which adds color, texture, and lots of flavor.
 Some salads include cooked ham along with salami which just isn’t a favorite of mine either, so instead of the ham I use two types of salami, one a little spicy, and one with a milder flavor.
 I also like to add chickpeas in my salad which adds protein and a pleasing texture variation.
 When it comes to the variety of cheese, you could use just about any semi-soft cheese.
 I included small mozzarella pearls along with some semi-soft Asiago cheese.
 To bring all the flavors together, I like to use a full-bodied red wine vinaigrette.
 There is just something about this simple dressing that works with this salad.